 - Even a legal termination or miscarriage can lead to infection of retained products of conception.

 - Damage to the tubes may occur as a result of infection:

-- Sexually transmitted infections may cause infertility, largely through associated PID.
+- Sexually transmitted infections may cause female infertility, largely through associated PID.
 Chlamydia and gonorrhoea are the most important.

 - Infection may be less direct, and spread from appendicitis is possible, even without overt peritonitis.